 4. Supply management facilitates implementing national programs like food safety and animal care.

 We are able to use the organization involved in running supply management to ensure the consistent application of the highest standards of safety and animal care, so that you can be sure that the chicken you buy was raised to the standards you expect.

 Having a national program in place from coast to coast allows us to raise chicken to the same high standards in every province, and also provides us with the oversight and enforcement mechanisms to monitor these programs.
-The OFFSAP program is now mandatory in every province: 100% of Canadian chicken farmers are now certified.
+The Raised by a Canadian Farmer On-Farm Food Safety Program is now mandatory in every province: 100% of Canadian chicken farmers are now certified.

 5. Supply management generates jobs across the country.